SPIX23/shaiya-solutions/ep6/readme.md

 **contents**

-* ct file that blocks pets, wings, and costumes from being equipped or switched on pvp maps
+* ct file that blocks pets, wings, and costumes from being equipped or switched in pvp zones

 **todo**